5 Crucial Metrics to Understand User Engagement

 Bonus: Engagement Score

+What does it mean?
 The engagement score is a metric that shows how engaged your customers are with your SaaS product or mobile app.
 It’s one of the best churn predictors out there; the correlation between churn and engagement is high.
+How to calculate it?

 There are two main factors taken into consideration while calculating the engagement score: